-How Do I Deal with Unclaimed Property in My Business?
+How to Deal With Unclaimed Property

-You may have payables (unclaimed checks) you are unable to send to a vendor, over-payments to a customer, or a paycheck unclaimed by an employee, or other property that belong to someone else but which your business has in its possession and you don't know how to get this property to the person who owns it.
+You may have payables (unclaimed checks) you are unable to send to a vendor, over-payments to a customer, a paycheck unclaimed by an employee, or other property that belong to someone else but which your business has in its possession and you don't know how to get this property to the person who owns it.

 It's important to note that the laws relating to unclaimed property (including paychecks) are regulated by the individual states.
 The regulations are those of the state where the payee is, not the state where your business is.

 If your business is in the situation where you are unable to find the owner of unclaimed property, there are two things you must do:

 - Make every reasonable effort to find the recipient of the payment so you can give them the money.